ruchi15/Lyrics-Generation-RNN/README.md

-# Lyrics-Generation-RNN
+r# Lyrics-Generation-RNN
-This repository contains code for lyrics generation for artists using RNN algorithm.
+This repository contains code for lyrics generation for artists using Recurrent Neural Networks algorithm of machine learning.

 1) To run the code, these are the steps need to be followed -